maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="bye"></a>
 ### `BYE`

-`BYE` originates with Dartmouth BASIC where it exits the shell and logs the user off of the system.
-It matched the `HELO` command which performed a login, but `HELO` was not properly part of BASIC itself.
-Its effect in other dialects was varied; in Atari BASIC for instance, it exits to Memo Pad, while on PCs it would return to DOS.
-In RetroBASIC, `BYE` simply exits the program in the same fashion as `END`, returning you to the command shell.
+`BYE` originates with Dartmouth BASIC where it exits the BASIC shell and logs the user off of the system.
+It matched the `HELO` command which performed a login, but `HELO` was not properly part of BASIC itself, it was part of the underlying operating system shell. `BYE` was relatively common in most dialects, but its effect was varied; in Atari BASIC for instance, it exits to Memo Pad, while on PCs it would return to DOS.
+In RetroBASIC, `BYE` simply exits the program in the same fashion as `END`, returning you to your system's command shell.

 #### Variations:

 Later IBM PC dialects used `SYSTEM` instead of `BYE`, exiting to the DOS shell.

-Some systems allow `GOODBYE` in place of or in addition to `BYE`.
+Some systems allow `GOODBYE` in place of, or in addition to, `BYE`.

 <!-- TOC --><a name="clr-and-clear"></a>
 ### `CLEAR` and `CLR`

 Clears the stored values of all variables and resets the dimensions of all arrays, resets the `DATA` pointer, and clears the runtime stack, thereby resetting all `GOSUB`s and `FOR...NEXT` loops.
-These same actions are performed when `RUN` is invoked, but `CLEAR` can be called within a program without restarting execution at the top. `CLR` is a common abbreviation, seen primarily in AppleSoft, Commodore and Atari BASIC.
+These same actions are performed when `RUN` is invoked, but `CLEAR` can be called within a program without restarting execution at the top. `CLR` is a common abbreviation, seen in AppleSoft, Commodore and Atari BASIC.
 This was changed from earlier Microsoft dialects, like BASIC-80, which used `CLEAR`.

 Some dialects allow a parameter to be passed to define how much memory to reserve for string storage.
 Examples included BASIC-80 and TRS-80 Level II.
 This is not supported in RetroBASIC, which has (effectively) unlimited memory.